rankingdigitalrights/index2018/app/report/inadequate-disclosure/index.md

 **Vodafone shot ahead of AT&T among telecommunications companies after making stronger efforts to demonstrate respect for users’ rights.** Vodafone is now the only telecommunications company in the Index to score above 50 percent.
 The company made meaningful improvements in several areas, notably on stakeholder engagement and due diligence mechanisms, as well as to its disclosure of how it responds to network shutdown demands, and how it handles data breaches.
 AT&T’s score improvements were due primarily to new disclosure of how it responds to network shutdown orders from authorities, and improved disclosure of options users have to obtain their own data.
 Its governance score, however, dropped due to its decision not to join the Global Network Initiative (GNI) along with other former members of the Telecommunications Industry Dialogue.

-> - See each company’s individual “report card” in Chapter 10 of this report.
+> See each company’s individual “report card” in [Chapter 10]((/report/company-report-cards) of this report.

 ## 3.2.
 Notable changes ## {#section-32}